vytluu/ors-api-python/README.md

-# Using Openrouteservice API with Python
+# Using Openrouteservice Matrix API with Python

 This repository contains a python script that uses the Openrouteservice Matrix API to find the distances and durations (estimated travel times) between multiple sources to multiple destinations.